oscarlai1998/tp/docs/UserGuide.md

 ### Mark a module as complete: `done`

-The done command marks a modules as completed.
+The done command marks a module on the list as completed.
 In addition, you must include the grade obtained to facilitate the calculation of CAP.
 If you want to modify the grades, use the [`update` command](#update-module-information-update).

-> ℹ️ **Note:** Only the following letter grades (A+, A, A-, B+, B, B-, C+, C, D+, D, F, S, U, CS, CU) are valid.

 Format:

 `done <module code> -g <grade>`

+> ℹ️ **Note:** Only the following letter grades (A+, A, A-, B+, B, B-, C+, C, D+, D, F, S, U, CS, CU) are valid.

 > ℹ️ **Note:** Module codes are <b>case-insensitive</b>.
 This means that module codes like `CS2102` and `cs2102` are considered the same.